 If saving is still proving difficult, or you don’t think you will be able to save for your house deposit (usually at least 10% of the purchase price), there are a number of incentives in place for first-time buyers to help you get that first foot on the ladder with a smaller deposit.

-Jelson has a number of homes that are available in the East Midlands with the Help to Buy scheme.
-If you want to find out more about which of our properties can be bought through a buying scheme, chat to a member of our team today.
+Jelson has a number of available homes in the East Midlands.
+If you want to find out more about our properties, chat to a member of our team today.